Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Applications

 \subsection{Deep Research}

-Deep research systems represent the emerging class of AI-powered applications designed to automate end-to-end scientific investigation by integrating large language models (LLMs), advanced retrieval, and autonomous reasoning~\cite{xu2025comprehensive}.
+Deep research systems automate end-to-end scientific investigation by integrating large language models (LLMs), advanced retrieval, and autonomous reasoning~\cite{xu2025comprehensive}.
 OpenAI’s DeepResearch~\cite{openaideepresearch} is a prominent example, featuring a multi-step reasoning workflow that conducts iterative search, validation, and synthesis.
 Similar paradigms have been adopted in recently announced systems such as Claude’s deep-search capabilities~\cite{claudesearch} and Google’s Gemini-based research agents~\cite{geminideepresearch}.
-The defining distinction of deep research systems, compared to general-purpose AI agents, is their dual adaptation in both agent reasoning and scientific tool integration.
+Their defining characteristic, compared to general-purpose AI agents, is dual adaptation in both agent reasoning and scientific tool integration.